“A true artist, a great talent, and a serious musician”

 - Tamás Vásáry, Concert Pianist and Conductor

-Born in Taipei, Taiwan, pianist Shih-Wei Huang has been hailed by audiences and critics as an artist of poetic insight and deeply expressive sound with communicative power.
+Shih-Wei Huang has been hailed by audiences and critics as a pianist of poetic insight and deeply expressive sound with communicative power.

 She currently resides in Switzerland.